 When all else fails, you can create your own Chinese characters for use on your own system.
 I will probably write this up myself someday, but the information is available on many other websites.
 Here's a random example that does a good job explaining how to do this in Windows using Eudcedit:

-Those instructions are missing a couple of points very important to you, however.
-One is that you can paste in existing characters to help you get started, via Edit > Copy Character.
-Another is that you can save your created character from Eudcedit to a Chinese input method, via Edit > TextService Link, as explained in this Chinese-language post:
+Those instructions explain that you can paste in existing characters to make getting started much easier, via Edit > Copy Character.
+The article ends with the recommendation that you use the Character Map tool to access your created characters as needed.
+But in many cases you can also use Eudcedit to link your created character to a Chinese input method, via Edit > TextService Link, as explained in this Chinese-language post:

 It is also possible to scan a character from a printed source, and then place the image whereever necessary in your publication, but I hope you don't have to do that either.

 Need to know more?
 So do I. :-)